airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 <!--
 If you are posting a feature requests, you can remove all prefilled information.
-If you are reporting a bug, you should first read https://airdcpp-web.github.io/docs/general/reporting-issues.html
+Please read the contributing information first.
 -->

 <!-- BUG TEMPLATE -->